citp/privacy-policy-historical/y/yo/yor/yoraps.com.md

 Your use of Yoraps.com is expressly conditioned on your acceptance of and agreement to this Privacy Policy.
 This Privacy Policy sets forth the terms and conditions that apply to your use of Yoraps.com.
 By using Yoraps.com , you agree to abide by this Privacy Policy.

-If you have any concerns or questions about our privacy policy or information collected on our sites, please contact us.
+If you have any concerns or questions about our privacy policy or information collected on our sites, please [**contact us**](mailto:info@yoraps.com?subject=Privacy%20Policy).

-|
+---
+ DISCLAIMER

 Yo!
 Raps takes no responsibility or liability for any errors or inaccuracies on any page of the Yo!
 Raps site.

 We endeavor to provide accurate information relating to each link provided (including those linked to from text, banner or button advertisements), but as linked sites are regularly updated we cannot accept responsibility for inaccurate descriptions or any of their content.